Porting to a new flight controller board¶

 Note

-Any firmware customization of ArduPilot code must abide by the terms of the GPL3.0+ open source code license.
+Any firmware customization of ArduPilot code must abide by the terms of the GPL3.0+ open source software license.
 ArduPilot also reminds developers and manufacturers to adhere to the appropriate trademark and copyright laws when developing new autopilots

 Consider joining the ArduPilot Discord Chat to speak with other developers about this topic.

-Step 1 - getting started
+Step 1 - Getting Started¶

-• determine which microcontroller the new flight controllers uses.
+determine which microcontroller the new flight controllers uses.
 If it is a MCU we already support, for example STM32F405, STM32F427, STM32F745, STM32F765, STM32F777, STM32H743, or STM32H757, then the port should be relatively straight forward.
 If it is another MCU, ping us on the ArduPilot Discord Chat for advice on how to proceed.

-• determine the crystal frequency (normally 8Mhz or 24Mhz).
+determine the crystal frequency (normally 8Mhz or 24Mhz).
 Refer to the schematic or read the writing on the crystal which is normally a small silver square.

 Note